pablodecm/phd_thesis/src/104_chapter_4.md

 theorem and from the last term it can be clearly seen that the prediction output is monotonous with the density ratio between the probability density functions for each category.
-Simlar results can be obtained for the Bayes optimal classifier for other soft relaxations of the zero-one function.
+Simlar results can be obtained for the Bayes optimal classifier when using other soft relaxations of the zero-one function.
 Machine learning binary classifiers will effectively approximate this quantity directly from empirical samples, where the prior probabilities of each